eclipse-openj9/openj9-docs/docs/shrc.md

 - persistent caches are written to memory-mapped files and remain in place, even after a system is rebooted.
 - non-persistent caches exist in shared memory and are automatically removed when the operating system is restarted.

-By default, a shared classes cache is persistent, except on the z/OS&reg; platform, where persistent caches are not supported.
+By default, a shared classes cache is persistent, except on the z/OS platform.
 If you are using a non-persistent cache, you can use a cache utility to create a snapshot of the cache, which can be reinitialized after a reboot.
 For more information see [Saving a non-persistent shared classes cache](#saving-a-non-persistent-shared-classes-cache).

 If you have multiple VMs and you do not change the default shared classes behavior, the VMs share a single default cache, assuming that the VMs are from a single Java installation.
 If the VMs are from different Java installations, the cache might be deleted and re-created.